-The Department of Athletics at American University is accepting applications for available internship positions for the 2018-19 academic year.
+The Department of Athletics at American University is accepting applications for available internship positions for the Spring and Summer 2019 semesters.
 These positions are part-time, unpaid, and are designed to provide exposure, training and mentorship in order to prepare individuals for a career in intercollegiate athletics at the Division I level.
 Individuals receiving graduate school course credit are encouraged to apply and the positions can be customized to a student’s interests and/or curricular needs.
 Internships are available in the following areas:

 - Athletic Communications